data61/gnaf/gnaf-db/README.md

 The script creates a user `READONLY` with password `READONLY` that has only the `SELECT` right.
 This user should be used for read-only access.

 ## Exploring Address Data

+This section is based on the first public release of the G-NAF data in February 2016.
+Some data anomolies may have been addressed in subsequent releases.

 Find an address (fast):

     SELECT SL.*, AD.*